Timescape (1992 film): Plot

 The grieving widower Ben Wilson is renovating an old guest house on the outskirts of his hometown with his young daughter, Hillary.
 The local bus driver, Oscar, arrives with a group of peculiarly behaved and dressed tourists, who insist on staying at the remote guest house, instead of the town center's large hotel.
 When Ben aids one of the tourists, Quish, after a minor accident, he discovers that Quish's passport is inexplicably stamped with locations, dated decades apart, that correspond to famous disasters, including the 1906 San Francisco earthquake, the crash of the Hindenburg, and the 1980 eruption of Mount St. Helens.
 Ben confronts Quish, who responds only by warning Ben to leave town.
 Meanwhile, Ben's vengeful father-in-law, Judge Caldwell, who blames Ben for his daughter's death, has Ben declared an unfit parent and takes custody of Hillary.

 One of the tourists, Reeve, confirms Ben's suspicions about their true nature: They are time-travelers from the future who visit famous disasters from their past.
 She drugs and seduces Ben and leaves him unconscious.
 Oscar finds and revives him.
 As they attempt to confront the tourists at the guest house, a meteorite strike devastates the town.
 Ben finds Hillary alive at Caldwell's house, and they spend the night and help survivors while the tourists stroll through the devastation in detached fascination.
 The next day, Ben realizes that the tourists are still in town.
-He deduces that they are awaiting a second disaster, which will soon affect a local school, which is being used as a relief center.
-As he rushes there, a gas explosion destroys the building and kills Hillary and most of the other erstwhile survivors, as well as Quish, who had followed Ben.
+He deduces that they are awaiting a second disaster, which will soon affect the Greenglen Elementary School, where the schools gymnasium is being used as an emergency shelter.
+Ben rushes out of the warehouse and towards the school in an attempt to save Hillary, barely escaping from the tourists who were trying to capture him to keep him from intervening with the spectacle.

+Meanwhile, in the schools boiler room, some maintenance workers who were servicing the boiler accidentally detached a gas line causing a leak.
+As Ben arrives in the lobby of the school, the leaking gas seeped thru a vent to the gymnasium and onto a hurricane lamp causing a massive explosion, destroying the building and killing most of the people inside including Hillary and Quish, who had followed Ben inside.
 The tourists take Ben prisoner so that an official from their time, the Undersecretary, can investigate and attempt to mend Ben's "timescape."
 After Ben accuses Reeve of lacking humanity, she slips him Quish's passport, which conceals a time travel device.